Conganhluan/Do-An-Tot-Nghiep/README.md

 - File `Aggregator/Thread/Worker/BaseModel.py` contains definitions of ML model, which can be used in this FL architecture
 - To change the used model, please change the model type at `Aggregator/Main.py`, line 11
-- The used model definition then can be transferred from the Aggregator > the Trusted party > Client(s) during registration processes
+- The used model then can be transferred from the Aggregator > the Trusted party > Client(s) during registration processes
-- The file `Client/Thread/Worker/BaseModel.py` is used to support developing process only, it has no practical use at all.
-It is possible to remove this file and line 2 of file `Client/Thread/Worker/Manager.py`

 # Communication